shipuicom/core/README.md

 - [ ] Streamline general color variables 10-70 instead of 100-900 (align with figma)
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
-- [ ] Make colors optional/configurable (primary, accent, tertiary, warn, success) on a component level and generally
+- [x] Make colors optional/configurable (primary, accent, tertiary, warn, success) on a component level and generally
 - [ ] Create documentation with examples for all components

 ### Nice to haves for v1 beta

-- [ ] Multi select menu's that dosn't close when checking an option
 - [ ] Create a datepicker range input component
 - [ ] Add flat and raised versions of alerts
 - [ ] Create a gantt chart component